Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Private-Label.md

 ## Request Variables

-The `privateLable` object is part of the `additionalDataCommon` object.
+The `privateLabel` object is part of the `additionalDataCommon` object.

 <!--
 type: tab
 titles: privateLabel, JSON Example
 -->

-The below table identifies the required parameters in the `directedRouting` object.
+The below table identifies the conditional parameters in the `privateLabel` object.

 | Variable | Type | Maximum Length | Description |
 | -------- | :--: | :------------: | ------------------ |